rkalis/dotfiles/README.md

   * fish_greeting.fish - My personal fish greeting using the
   full-colour fish logo
   * fish_prompt.fish - The Classic + Git prompt from the fish web config
+  * forrepos.fish - Executes a passed command for all repos in `~/repos`
   * ls.fish - Calling ls with parameter --color=auto
   * pubkey.fish - Copies the public key to the clipboard
   * repo.fish - Finds a repository in `~/repos` and jumps to it